 A lot of things!
 The most popular upcycling projects are the furniture and regular household items to be repurposed.
 But upcycling clothing items are also very popular.

 Everyone can do it

-The good thing about upcycling is that there really are no limits to what you can create.
-It’s a sustainable, cost-effective option.
-You don’t even need any skill to be honest, just imagination, time and the will – because you will pick a few new skills up as you go!
+The really good thing about upcycling is that there really are no limits to what you can create.
+It’s a very sustainable, cost-effective option.
+You don’t even need any type of skill to be perfectly honest.
+You just need imagination, time and the will – because you will most certainly pick a few new skills up as you go!

 Have you ever tried it?
 Happy Upcycle Day!